Introduction

 Glare Hazard Plot

-The glare hazard plot presents the expected ocular impact of each minute of predicted glare.
-The x-axis represents the subtended source angle, i.e. the angle subtended by the visible glare spot.
-The y-axis represents the retinal irradiance impacting the observer.
+The glare hazard plot illustrates the anticipated ocular effects for every minute of predicted glare.
+The x-axis signifies the subtended source angle, which is the angle formed by the visible glare spot.
+The y-axis indicates the retinal irradiance experienced by the observer.

 The reference point (yellow with blue outline) indicates the hazard due to viewing the unfiltered sun.